Team-ELiza-SL/Eliza-Music-SL/README.md

 ### ⚠️ PLEASE NOTE EVERYONE MODIFY, DEPLOY OR FORK THIS SOURCE CODE
 #### This source code is unmaintained.
 We recommend you not to use this source code.
 Why Don't Use 👇
 - Not maintained
-- Older version of Daisy [NEW ONE CLOSED SOURCE]
+- Older version of Annie [NEW ONE CLOSED SOURCE]
 - Not compatible with latest updates of requirements

 <p align="center">